“I’m thinking of moving to Australia from UK, but I am not sure if it is for me”

 Obviously in the middle of the city space comes at a premium, however, if you are willing to live in one of the local suburbs you will get much more square footage for your money.

 Why not make it three stories, with a large terrace, a swimming pool and a tennis court tucked away in the back

-Okay, so maybe that was a bit too much, but the opportunities are endless here, with a pool being far more common in properties in Australia than you might think.
+Okay, so maybe that was a bit too much, but the opportunities are endless here, with a pool being far more common in properties in Australia than you might think, even small ones.

 23. Dining Out

-The quality of food in Australia is also exceedingly high, something which British people tend to pick up on very quickly when they move to Australia.
+But you don’t really need to be because the quality of food and the service in Australia is exceedingly high.
+Something which British people tend to notice very quickly when they move to Australia.